-In the 1980s, colour psychologist Angela Wright identified links between patterns of colour and patterns of human behaviour.
+In the 1980s, colour psychologist Angela Wright revolutionised colour theory (opens in new tab) by identifying links between patterns of colour and patterns of human behaviour.
 She found that all colours can be classified into one of four tonal groups, and that mathematical relationships underpin the shades and tones within each group.
 In other words, Wright proved objective colour harmony.

 She went on to develop the Colour Affects System, which identifies links between the four colour groups and four basic personality types, based on original research involving Aristotle, Newton and German writer Johann Wolfgang von Goethe.

-If harnessed correctly, designers can use the to control the message of their colour palettes and, crucially, kill subjective debate around colour in client meetings with evidence to back up their decisions.
+If harnessed correctly, designers can use the Colour Affects System (opens in new tab) to control the message of their colour palettes and, crucially, kill subjective debate around colour in client meetings with evidence to back up their decisions.
 Here's how it works…

 Colour Affects System: the basics